Can Invisalign® work as well as braces?

 What are attachments and how are they used?

-At Bishop Family Dental we are confident in our ability to transform smiles from crooked to beautiful using Invisalign® aligners.
+At Bishop Family Dental, we are confident in our ability to transform smiles from crooked to beautiful using Invisalign® aligners.
 If you are uncertain of what the end results will look like, we can provide you with a projected rendering so that you can get an idea of how dramatic the transformation will be.
 We can then help you to determine what is better, Invisalign® or braces.
 Our portion of the discussing will revolve around the physical changes that will take place with your teeth and bite.
 You will need to give feedback on your lifestyle and expectations so that together, we can create a treatment plan that will work today and a year from now.
-To learn more, call 801-274-2500 and schedule an appointment with our Salt Lake City, UT dental office.
+To learn more about Invisalign® and braces in Salt Lake City, Utah, call 801-274-2500 and schedule an appointment with our dentist.